SiavashCS/CompRF/README.md

 https://lvdmaaten.github.io/ste/Stochastic_Triplet_Embedding.html
 Related paper: L.J.P. van der Maaten and K.Q.
 Weinberger.
 Stochastic Triplet Embedding.
 In MLSP , 2012.

-In case of problems with code or any questions you can contact me via the following email:
+In case of problems with code or any questions you can contact me via the following emails:

 haghiri [at] informatik.uni-tuebingen.de
+siyavash.haghiri [at] gmail.com